grpc/proposal/A56-priority-lb-policy.md

 Note that when the `priority_experimental` policy sends updates to its child policies, that may cause those child policies to immediately send an updated picker back up to the `priority_experimental` policy.
-However, if there are multiple children, the report of the updated picker from a child may result in the `priority_experimental` policy attempting to attempt to choose a new priority while its state has been only partially updated (i.e., some of the children have been updated but not others).
+However, if there are multiple children, the report of the updated picker from a child may result in the `priority_experimental` policy attempting to choose a new priority while its state has been only partially updated (i.e., some of the children have been updated but not others).
 To avoid this, the `priority_experimental` policy must not attempt to choose a new priority as a result of a child's picker update if it is still in the middle of applying a config update from its parent.
 Instead, it should explicitly choose a new priority once it has finished applying the update from its parent to all of its children.

 ### Algorithm for Choosing a Priority